-- Create a WhatsApp Business Profile
+- Verifying A WhatsApp Business Account

 Fast forward to 2018, with their earnings growth decelerating Facebook comes under pressure to deliver the next cash cow.
 At the same time, something incredible is happening in developing countries.
 All around Africa, Latin America & South East Asia, small businesses are skipping email altogether and using their personal WhatsApp accounts as their primary method of communicating with customers.
 These businesses aren't WhatsApp-first, they're WhatsApp-only.

-WhatsApp Business Profile via WhatsApp API
+WhatsApp Business API: Profile

 The WhatsApp Business profile allows businesses to establish a presence on WhatsApp using WhatsApp Business API.
-Unlike other messaging apps, the profile will not be searchable in WhatsApp itself so it is up to business to promote their presence.
+Unlike other messaging apps, the profile will not be searchable in WhatsApp itself so it is up to the business to promote their presence.